ShikhSh/Learnings/DL-basics.md

 ### Learning:
 - Multi-task learning: Teach on multiple tasks
-- Transfer Learning: teach on something else and then we care about just one final application
+- Transfer Learning: Out of all tasks taught on, we care about just one/few final applications
-- Pre-training: Train for one purpose initially and then fine tune on the final task
+- Pre-training: Train for one purpose initially and then fine tune on the final task (transfer learning in a sequential order)
-- Prompting: Use a trained model for different tasks (no fine-tuning here)
+- Prompting: Use a trained model for different tasks (no fine-tuning here) by giving it prompts
--
+- Few Shot/ Zero Shot learning - Perform a task with very few egs
+- Knowledge Distillation: Learnings and generalizations of a large model into a smaller one

 ### Transformer:
 #### About: